Wall Street’s big rally taps the brakes; most US stocks slip

-NEW YORK (AP) — U.S. stocks are taking a pause from their big recent rally, and most stocks on Wall Street are edging lower Monday following mixed and mostly muted movements for markets overseas.
+U.S. stocks are taking a pause from their big recent rally, and most stocks on Wall Street are edging lower Monday.

 It’s a flip of the market’s recent momentum and a callback to how it was trading earlier this year, before enthusiasm burst higher in November that one or more COVID-19 vaccines will get the global economy closer to normal next year.

+“It gave us all some hope and hope is a pretty good ingredient for the markets,” said Frank Panayotou, managing director at UBS Private Wealth Management.

+And while the markets are likely in good shape for the medium or long-term, he said, investors can expect some choppiness as the the virus' impact continues ahead of vaccines reaching people next year.

-In Europe, stocks were subdued, and the value of the British pound was sinking as negotiators in the United Kingdom's exit from the European Union seemed to remain stuck on the same issues that have prevented a deal for months.
+In Europe, stock indexes closed mostly lower, and the value of the British pound fell as negotiators in the United Kingdom's exit from the European Union seemed to remain stuck on the same issues that have prevented a deal for months.

 Such political concerns are helping to slow momentum for financial markets around the world, as is the troubling rise in coronavirus counts and deaths across much of the United States and Europe.
 The worsening pandemic is pushing governments around the world to bring back varying degrees restrictions on businesses, keeping customers away from businesses and threatening to drag down the economy through what's expected to be a bleak winter.
 Job growth in the United States slowed sharply last month, a report on Friday showed, and the numbers may get only worse.